Parviz Ghelichkhani

 Parviz Ghelichkhani (پرویز قلیچخانی, born 4 December 1945) is an Iranian-French retired football player and former captain of Iran national football team.
 He is now based in France, where he is the editor and publisher of a political magazine.

-Football career
+He is one of the Best Players of All Time in Iran and Asia.
+One of the Most Important members of the Iranian national team in the championship of the Asian Nations Cup in 1968 and 1972 and 1976 and Asian Games 1974 and member of Taj (Esteghlal Tehran) club in the championship of the AFC Champions League in 1970.
+He is generally considered the best player in Asia in the 1970s.

+Along with Ali Jabbari, he was the leader and star of Iran's Golden Generation in the late 1960s and early 1970s.

+He is generally considered the most complete and best defensive midfielder in Asian history, with excellent playmaking, shooting, tackling, stamina and leadership.

 Club career

 He played for Alborz F.C.
 (Kyan's reserve team), Kian F.C., Taj, Pas F.C., Oghab F.C., Daraei F.C. and finally Persepolis F.C., before leaving for the United States where he played for the San Jose Earthquakes in the North American Soccer League.

-Ghelichkhani won many national titles, among them the Iranian league in 1971; he could also achieve the runners-up position with Persepolis F.C. in 1977.
-In 1970, he won the Asian Club Championship.
+Ghelichkhani won many national titles, among them the Iranian league in 1971; he also achieved the runners-up position with Persepolis F.C. in 1977.
+In 1970, he won the Asian Club Championship with Taj.
 During various stages of his career, he had offers from German, Greek and Turkish football clubs but declined all of them.

 International career

 Ghelichkhani made his debut for the Iranian national team in the 1964 Summer Olympics match against East Germany.
 Aged 19, Ghelichkhani was the youngest Iranian player at those Games.
-Later he was Iran's captain at 1972 and 1976 Summer Olympics.
+Later he was Iran's captain at the 1972 and 1976 Summer Olympics.

 Ghelichkhani won the Asian Nations Cup three consecutive times with Iran, in 1968 (where he scored the 2–1 victory goal), in 1972, and in 1976, when he captained the team.
 In 1966 he won the silver medal of the Asian Games in Thailand, in 1974 he captained the Iranian team to win the football tournament of the Asian Games in Tehran.

 His last game for Iran was a friendly match against Hungary in March 1977.
 He scored 12 goals for Iran and has 64 caps for Team Melli.
 One of his most memorable goals was in a 1974 World Cup qualification match against Australia, in a 2–0 win in Tehran.

 For the 1978 season, Ghelichkhani moved to the United States to play for the San Jose Earthquakes, then part of the North American Soccer League.
 During this time, Ghelichkhani retained his number 5 jersey and was credited only by his first name.